The

 If you have a history of high blood pressure or heart problems, please reach out to us so that we can discuss whether this trip is right for you.

-* The Argentina Trip follows a 91-Day Cancellation Policy, different from other FTLO Trips
+*The Argentina Trip follows a 91-Day Cancellation Policy (2025) and a 95-Day Cancellation Policy (2026), different from other FTLO Trips

 flight information

-Please be sure to book a flight that has you arrive at Salta’s Martín Miguel de Güemes International Airport by 4pm on day 1 and the hotel by 5pm.
-The cab ride is approximately 20 minutes.
+Please be sure to book a flight that has you arrive at the airport by 12 pm on day 1 and the hotel by 2pm.
+The cab ride is approximately 20 minutes (AEP) and 50 minutes from (EZE)

 Fly out of Ministro Pistarini International Airport (EZE) or Jorge Newbery International Airport (AEP)